How to write a lease for a roommate?

 Dive into the world of luxury with this video!

-- How to find the ASCII value of a character Java?
+- How to get the selected value of dropdown in jQuery?